Autumn Wellbeing Recipes

 juice and zest 1 orange

 Soak the rosehips, sultanas, and apples in apple cider vinegar overnight.
 After soaking, place the rose hips with the remaining ingredients in a large, heavy saucepan.
-Bring the mixture to a boil over high heat, then reduce heat and simmer, stirring occasionally, until mixture is thick.
+Bring the mixture to a boil over high heat, then reduce heat and simmer, stirring occasionally, until mixture is thickened.

 Leave to cool, then place chutney in clean, dry jars.
 Store chutney in a cool place.